Autodesk Fusion with PowerShape | Get Prices and Buy PowerShape 2025

 How to buy

-Autodesk Fusion with PowerShape manufacturing CAD software combines surface, solid and mesh modelling to help prepare moulds, dies and other complex parts for manufacture.
+Autodesk Fusion with PowerShape manufacturing CAD software combines surface, solid, and mesh modeling to help prepare molds, dies, and other complex parts for manufacture.
 PowerShape now includes Fusion and Fusion Team.

-Work with any combination of surface, solid or mesh – ever with poor quality data.
+Work with any combination of surface, solid, or mesh—even with poor quality data.

 Create complex 3D geometry to better control CAM software, with capabilities to:

-Automate common modelling tasks.
-Quickly convert product designs into moulds, tools and dies ready for CNC machining with:
+Automate common modeling tasks.
+Quickly convert product designs into molds, tools, and dies ready for CNC machining with:

 Use powerful mechanical and thermal simulation tools inside Fusion with PowerShape to verify your 3D designs.